So you finally have your RetroPie setup and working. That’s great! but then you realize that things are just a little.. too quiet?!

 New To Linux?

-A world wide recognised certification that covers all the basics of Linux Administration!
+The LPIC-1 is a world wide recognized certification that covers all of the basics of Linux Administration and is ideal for Retropie/raspberry pi users.